xyzz0121/omg-react-template/README.md

-# omg-react-template
+# omg-react
-omg-react  template files
+Init react apps with typescript and no configuration.